DallasSybrowsky/eCommerceBackEnd/Develop/README.md

 ## Usage

-Install dependencies, seed the database, the nmake changes as you see fit.
+Install dependencies, seed the database, then utilize the database and make changes as you see fit.

 ## Installation